 Bisolvon Dry Oral Liquid does not have any pain-relieving (analgesic) properties.

-Do not take Bisolvon Dry Oral Liquid if you have any allergy to:
+Do not use Bisolvon Dry Oral Liquid if:

 any medicine containing dextromethorphan hydrobromide (active ingredient)

 any of the ingredients listed at the end of this leaflet